 Figure 2.
 Ogden Lindsey sharing a chart at the 2003 International Precision Teaching Conference.

-When someone shares a chart the protocol involves going to an overhead projector, or now an LCD projector or document camera, and talking about a chart for 1 or 2 minutes.
-People can communicate so much information about data because of the standard view afforded by the SCC.
+When someone shares a chart the protocol involves going to an overhead projector (now an LCD projector or document camera) and talking about a chart for 1 or 2 minutes.
+That's right!
+It only takes 1 or 2 minutes to communicate the data story within the chart.
+People can communicate so much so quickly because of the standard view afforded by the SCC.

 Chartlytics recently had its first chart share.
 The following pictures show Chartlytics on display.